Synchronization of multiple rigid body systems: a survey: Introduction

-It is worth mentioning that the fundamental properties of Euler-Lagrange dynamics such as anti-symmetry and parameterized linearity are quite ideal, which are not always satisfied.
-For example, when considering the motion of rigid body on a special Euclidean group $\mathbb{SE}(3)$, the anti-symmetric property of Euler-Lagrange dynamics may not be guaranteed \cite{2019_Auto_Dimos}.
-Extensive research has been conducted on the motion control on $\mathbb{SE}(3)$ due to its theoretical challenges in handling the nonlinear configuration space.
-In \onlinecite{2012_TAC_Spong}, a passivity-based distributed control law is proposed to achieve the pose synchronization on $\mathbb{SE}(3)$.
-Furthermore, an extension of the above result on flocking algorithm is obtained which considered the collision avoidance on $\mathbb{SE}(3)$.
-The connectivity is important to achieve the collective behavior of multi-agent systems.
-The network may change over time in practical multi-agent systems.
-In \onlinecite{2016_Auto_J.Thunberg}, a formation control on $\mathbb{SE}(3)$ is considered for a multi-agent system under jointly connected switching topologies.
-Two kinds of formation control protocols based on the absolute information and relative information are designed, respectively.
-The results also show the difference of convergence region of the two kinds of formation protocols.
-It is worth mentioning that the formation control in the above literature is not guaranteed to be rigid which means that the desired formation may not be unique \cite{2021_TCNS_D.Zelazo}.
-Lately, motivated by the formation control and network localization of multi-agent systems, there are novel results of the bearing rigidity of multi-agent systems on $\mathbb{R}^{d}$ and $\mathbb{SE}(3)$ \cite{2020_TAC_Ahn,2021_TCNS_D.Zelazo}.
+The most of results on the coordination control of Euler-Lagrange systems are based on the fundamental properties of Euler-Lagrange dynamics such as anti-symmetry and parameterized linearity, which are quite ideal.
+For example, when considering the motion of a rigid body on a special Euclidean group $\mathbb{SE}(3)$, the anti-symmetric property of Euler-Lagrange dynamics may not be guaranteed \cite{2019_Auto_Dimos}.
+Extensive research has been conducted on the coordinated motion control on $\mathbb{SE}(3)$ due to its theoretical challenges in handling the nonlinear configuration space \cite{2012_TAC_Spong} and the switching topologies \cite{2016_Auto_J.Thunberg}.}

-Overall, synchronization of multiple rigid body systems have been thoroughly investigated in the past decades and have been attracted a growing interests for researchers in theoretical research as well as in practical applications.
+Overall, synchronization of multiple rigid body systems have been thoroughly investigated in the past decades and have attracted a growing interest for researchers in theoretical research as well as in practical applications.
 Up to our knowledge, very few works give a comprehensive literature review for synchronization of multiple rigid body systems.
-Compared with the recently survey on attitude consensus of multiple spacecraft \cite{2022_Chen}, we further consider a more general multiple rigid body model where the rotation dynamics and translation dynamics may couple together.
+Compared with the recent survey on attitude consensus of multiple spacecraft \cite{2022_Chen}, we further consider a more general multiple rigid body model where the rotational dynamics and translational dynamics may couple together.

 The remaining part of this paper proceeds as follows.
-Section \RNum{2} presents the notation and preliminary knowledge including graph theory, attitude representations, rigid body kinematics, and rigid body dynamics.
-Section \RNum{3} and \RNum{4} show the representative results of attitude synchronization and coordination control of multiple rigid body systems.
-Conclusion is drawn in Section \RNum{5} finally.
+Section \RNum{2} presents the notation and preliminary knowledge, including graph theory, attitude representations, rigid body kinematics, and rigid body dynamics.
+Sections \RNum{3} and \RNum{4} show the representative results of attitude synchronization and coordination control of multiple rigid body systems.
+The conclusion is drawn in Section \RNum{5} finally.